Activist hedge fund TCI takes big stake in Royal Mail

 According to a regulatory announcement on Tuesday, TCI bought almost 58.2 million shares worth around 286 million pounds ($462 million) at its current share price of 492 pence.

-The privatization of Royal Mail has been heavily criticized by opposition lawmakers and labor unions fearful of changes to their pay and conditions.
+The privatisation of Royal Mail has been heavily criticised by opposition lawmakers and labour unions fearful of changes to their pay and conditions.

 The shares rocketed almost 50 percent above their 330 pence issue price, sparking criticism that government had undervalued one of Britain's biggest state sell-offs in decades.

-As part of the privatization, Royal Mail staff will be handed 10 percent of the postal firm.
+As part of the privatisation, Royal Mail staff will be handed 10 percent of the postal firm.
 Government currently holds a 37.8 percent stake.

 While the influence of activist hedge funds has waned since the credit crisis, publicity-shy TCI is still considered a significant name on a shareholder register.